aloyetunde/-hackbio-cancer-intership-/STAGE 4/README.md

 ```bash
 bash script.sh
 ```
-Ensure all required tools and dependencies are installed by running the setup.sh script.
+Ensure all required tools and dependencies are installed by running the <https://github.com/MernaSalem/hackbio-cancer-internship-/blob/main/Stage-3/Summary-Stage3-Cholera%20outbreaks.md> script.
 This script will install tools like FastQC, FastP, BWA, and bcftools if they aren't already installed:

  ### Run the Pipeline
 you can run the pipeline with the script.sh script.